Chumper/Zipper/README.md

 ##Installation

+1a- To install this package for laravel 5 just require it in your

+`composer.json` with `"Chumper/Zipper": "0.6.0"`

-1- To install this package just require it in your
+1b- To install this package for laravel 4 just require it in your

-`composer.json` with `"Chumper/Zipper": "0.5.0"`
+`composer.json` with `"Chumper/Zipper": "0.5.1"`

 2- goto `app/config/app.php`